‘Ready Player One 2’ Movie Sequel Based On ‘Ready Player Two’ Book By Ernest Cline Seems Likely

 Cline also told Coming Soon that he has been quasi-collaborating with Spielberg in writing the Ready Player Two book sequel.
 Besides writing the initial draft of the screenplay, Cline said he’s been bouncing ideas off of Spielberg for the sequel, which he says is the “most gratifying thing” that’s ever happened to him in his life.

-The elephant in the room is whether or not Spielberg is willing to return to direct the Ready Player One 2 movie sequel.
-It’s not a given since Spielberg did not return for the Jaws sequels or for Jurassic World.
+The elephant in the room is whether or not Spielberg is willing to return to direct the Ready Player One movie sequel.
+It’s not concrete since Spielberg did not return for the Jaws sequels or for Jurassic World.
 The aging director may also be unwilling to sign up since he told Empire magazine that directing Ready Player One was “the most sleep-deprived experience I’ve ever had making a movie” and “the third most difficult [movie] I’ve made after Jaws and Saving Private Ryan.”
 However, he also called it the “most fulfilling experience I’ve had.”

 Besides Ready Player Two, Ernest Cline will definitely see another one of his books adapted into a movie.
 According to Variety, Universal reportedly purchased the rights to the Armada book for a seven-figure sum.
 The story will feature a SciFi gamer fighting back against an alien invasion.
 While that sounds like Adam Sandler’s Pixels movie at first glance, it’s more like a combination of Orson Scott Card’s Ender’s Game and The Last Starfighter.